DarkBlue2021/blockchain-developer-bootcamp-final-project/README.md

 ### 3.4 Deploy Smart Contract to Rinkeby Test Network

+The Rinkeby Test Network is configured on Infura.
+See the "network" sections in "truffle-config.js" for details.

 Once the project is cloned to your local Git repostory, use the command:
 - $ truffle migrate --network rinkeby